frc1334/UltimateAscent2013/README.md

 UltimateAscent2013
 ==================

 2013 Robot Code for _FIRST_ team 1334.
-Designed to be compiled in either windriver or code::blocks, though, not limited to these
+Designed to be compiled in windriver, as well as UCPP, though, this is not tested

 Driving Manual
 --------------

+Driving is done using two XBOX controllers.
+Controller one is used for driving, and controller two operates the shooter.

 ![xbox controller][xbox]